-The Molecular Beam Epitaxy (MBE) is a technique for the growth of epitaxial thin film.
-In MBE the desired elements are sublimated in special devices called evaporators (by thermal annealing) or introduced in the chamber in gas phase.
+Molecular Beam Epitaxy (MBE) is a technique for the growth of epitaxial thin films.
+In MBE the desired elements are sublimated evaporators (by thermal annealing) or introduced in the chamber in gas phase.
 In both cases the atoms stick on a substrate creating a solid solution in thin film form.
 The MBE can be performed only in Ultra High Vacuum (UHV) condition.
 The technique is characterized by a very small deposition rate (typically less than 1 nm per minute) that permit the deposition of thin film with the best possible thickness precision.
 Moreover this technique give rise to thin films with high purity stoichiometry and a high control on their crystal structure.

-A cluster of UHV chambers that can exchange samples for growth and analysis is available for users projects.
+A cluster of UHV chambers that can exchange samples for growth and structural, chemical, magnetic and electronic analysis is available for users projects.
 The cluster is composed by 3 different chambers: 2 MBE chambers (Oxide and Mask) and 1 XPS station.
-The MBE cluster growth facility is located in the area of the APE beamline inside the experimental hall of Elettra, is not directly connected with the APE-NFFA laboratory but can exchange samples via a UHV shuttle chamber (available soon).
+The MBE cluster growth facility is located in the area of the APE beamline inside the experimental hall of Elettra, is not directly connected with the APE-NFFA end station but can exchange samples via a UHV shuttle chamber maintaining the samples in 10-10 mbar pressure.

-The MBE-Oxide chamber allows for growth of complex oxides in pure ozone or oxygen as oxidizing ambient.
+The MBE-Oxide chamber is designed for the growth of complex oxides in pure ozone or oxygen as oxidizing ambient.
 The growth chamber is equipped with in-situ noninvasive measurement of atomic fluxes in real-time for single component materials (quartz crystal monitor) and for multi-component compound (atomic absorption spectroscopy).
 The deposition of individual monolayers is monitored by in situ reflection high energy electron diffraction (RHEED) system.

 The MBE mask chamber allows for metal and simple rock-salt oxide depositions (masked or mask-less).
 The chamber is equipped for the standard tools for sample preparation in UHV conditions (sputtering with Ar ions, annealing stage by e-beam bombardment, quartz microbalance, leak valve for gas inlet and e-beam evaporators).
-Moreover the chamber will equipped with a shadow mask system that will allow the direct evaporation of patterned film of micrometric size.
-In the chamber there is also an AES/LEED system for the structural and chemical characterization and a MOKE apparatus (see MOKE section) for azymuthal Kerr magnetometry in UHV with fields up to 0.55T.
-Moreover thanks to a 2 contact sample-holder we can measure the transport properties (I vs V curve and magnetoresistance) of thin films and junctions.
+Moreover the chamber is equipped with a shadow mask system that allows the direct evaporation of patterned film of micrometric size.
+In the chamber an AES/LEED system allows structural and chemical characterization.
+Together with the sample deposition tools, the MASK chamber is equipped with an in-situ MOKE apparatus (see MOKE section) for azymuthal Kerr magnetometry in UHV with fields up to 0.55T and temperatures in the range from 5 to 500 K. Finally, thanks to a 2 contact sample-holder, it is possible to measure transport properties (I vs V curve and magnetoresistance) of thin films and junctions.

 The XPS analysis chamber is equipped with a double anode (Mg,Al) x-ray source and with a electrostatic hemispherical analyzer (mean radius 200 mm) to permit XPS measurements (see XPS section).
-The samples can be in situ transferred from the MBE chambers or can be directly introduced from external sources.
+The samples can be transferred in situ from the MBE chambers or can be directly introduced from the nearby load-lock chamber.
 In-situ with sputter/annealing surface treatments are available.

 Complementary facilites at the co-located IOM-TASC clean-room are available for integrating lithography in the sample fabrication, in particular for "in-operando” type experiments.